Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 add_action( 'bar', 'Some\Name\Space\aFunction' );
 ```

-For these reasons, it was often required to create a mock for unavailable classes or functions just to don't make Brain Monkey throw an exception, even if the mock was not used and not relevant for the test.
+For these reasons, it was often required to create a mock for unavailable classes or functions just
+to don't make Brain Monkey throw an exception, even if the mock was not used and not relevant for the
+test.

-Brain Monkey v2 is less strict on checking for `callable` and it accepts anything that _looks like_ a callable.
+Brain Monkey v2 is less strict on checking for `callable` and it accepts anything that _looks like_
+a callable.

-Something like `[SomeClass::class, 'aMethod']` would be accepted even if `SomeClass` is not loaded at all, because *it looks like* a callable.
+Something like `[SomeClass::class, 'aMethod']` would be accepted even if `SomeClass` is not loaded
+at all, because *it looks like* a callable.
 Same goes for `'Some\Name\Space\aFunction'`.

-However, something like `[SomeClass::class, 'a-Method']` or  `[SomeClass::class, 'aMethod', 1]`  or even `Some\Name\Space\a Function` will throw an exception because method and function names can't contain hyphens or spaces and when a callback is made of an array, it must have exactly two arguments.
+However, something like `[SomeClass::class, 'a-Method']` or  `[SomeClass::class, 'aMethod', 1]`
+or even `Some\Name\Space\a Function` will throw an exception because method and function names can't
+contain hyphens or spaces and when a callback is made of an array, it must have exactly two arguments.

-This more "relaxed" check allows to save creation of mocks that are not necessary for the logic of the test.
+This more "relaxed" check allows to save creation of mocks that are not necessary for the logic of
+the test.

-It worth nothing that when doing something like  `[SomeClass::class, 'aMethod']`  **if** the class `SomeClass` is available, Brain Monkey checks it to have an accessible method named `aMethod`, and raise an exception if not, but will not do any check if the class is not available.
+It worth noting that when doing something like  `[SomeClass::class, 'aMethod']`  **if** the class
+`SomeClass` is available, Brain Monkey checks it to have an accessible method named `aMethod`, and
+raise an exception if not, but will not do any check if the class is not available.

-The same applies when object instances are used for callbacks, for example, using as callback argument `[$someObject, 'aMethod']`, the instance of `$someObject` is checked to have an accessible method named `aMethod`.
+The same applies when object instances are used for callbacks, for example, using as callback argument
+`[$someObject, 'aMethod']`, the instance of `$someObject` is checked to have an accessible method
+named `aMethod`.

 ---